apache/arrow/docs/source/python/compute.rst

 .. warning::
    This API is **experimental**.
-   Also, only scalar functions can currently be user-defined.

 PyArrow allows defining and registering custom compute functions.
 These functions can then be called from Python as well as C++ (and potentially